B1607/Vesicular/README.md

-# Advanced Classification of Vesicular Transport Proteins Using Pre-trained Protein Language Models and Multi-Window Scanning Convolutional Neural Networks
+# Using Pre-trained Protein Language Models and Multiple Window Scanning Convolutional Neural Networks to Identify Vesicular Transport Proteins

 ## Abstract <a name="abstract"></a>